João Ferreira (footballer): Football career

 Born in Póvoa de Varzim, Ferreira made his professional debut with Benfica B in a 2–1 win over Estoril Praia in LigaPro on 11 August 2019.
 On 25 January 2021, he made his debut with the first team in a Primeira Liga 1–1 draw against Nacional.

 On 31 August 2021, he joined Vitória de Guimarães on a season-long loan with an option to purchase for €5 million.

+Watford

 On 9 January 2023, Ferriera joined EFL Championship club Watford for an undisclosed fee.
-He made his league debut on 14 January 2023 as a half time substitute in a 2-0 win against Blackpool and scored the equalising goal in a 1-1 draw against Rotherham a week later in what was his first start for the club.
+He made his league debut on 14 January 2023 as a half time substitute in a 2–0 win against Blackpool and scored the equalising goal in a 1–1 draw against Rotherham a week later in what was his first start for the club.

+On 1 August 2023, Ferreira signed for Serie A club Udinese on a season-long loan deal.

+Saint-Étienne

+On 6 August 2025, Ferreira signed for Ligue 2 club Saint-Étienne on a four-year deal for an undisclosed fee.